alejodevelop/WebDevelopmentBasics/README.md

-# WebDevelopmentBasics
+# WebDevelopmentFoundations
-a recompilation of basic web development chunks
+a recompilation of web development chunks